 Government Shutdown: What Multifamily Borrowers Need to Know

-Economists estimate that the economic impact of a shutdown would be modest, as little as a 0.2% negative impact on the gross domestic product, and it would be unlikely to cause an immediate recession.
-Although, Moody’s Investors Service has signaled that a shutdown may weaken the U.S.’s top credit rating.
+Economists have estimated that the economic impact of a government shutdown is modest, with as little as a 0.2% negative impact on the gross domestic product, and it would be unlikely to cause an immediate recession.
+However, Moody’s Investors Service has signaled that a shutdown may weaken the U.S.’s top credit rating.

 On the minds of multifamily borrowers are the agency programs most affecting them, including those offered by Fannie Mae and Freddie Mac (the Agencies), and the U.S. Department of Housing and Urban Development’s (HUD) Federal Housing Administration (FHA).
 While HUD and many other U.S. government departments will limit operations, organizations not reliant on Congressional appropriations, such as the Agencies, will continue functioning normally.